Narendra Kumar (mountaineer): Personal life

 Kumar was married to Mridula Sadgopal on 21 February 1966.
 Their daughter, Shailaja Kumar (born 1967), competed in the 1988 Winter Olympics in Calgary, Canada in alpine skiing, and was the first Indian female winter Olympian.
 Their son, Akshay Kumar (1969–2020), ran Mercury Himalayan Explorations, an adventure travel and rafting company.
-In 1985, his youngest brother, Major K. I. Kumar also went on to ascend Mount Everest; however, he would die on a fall from a height of 8,500 m.
+In 1985, his youngest brother, Major K. I. Kumar also went on to ascend Mount Everest; however, he would die in a fall from a height of 8,500 m.
 Kumar went to retrieve his brothers body, this would be his last time on Everest.

 Kumar lived in Delhi until his death at the Army Research and Referral Hospital in Delhi on 31 December 2020.
 He was aged 87.